-- 12.1 On a tie vote, the motion is lost; - 13.1(a) The Chair of the Board shall only vote in a Full Authority Board meeting to break a tie or when a Recorded Vote is requested; however, as a member of any Standing Committee shall be entitled to one vote. - 13.1(b) The presiding Standing Committee Chairs shall only vote in the event of a tie or when a recorded vote is requested. - 12.2 A majority vote of the members present at any meeting is required upon all matters coming before the meeting. - 12.3 Interrelated motions shall be voted on in the following order: - a) motions to refer the matter, and - b) if no motion under clause (a) is carried, the order for voting on the remaining motions shall be: - i) amending motion - ii) the original motion - 12.4 Unless a member requests a recorded vote, a vote shall be by a show of hands or such other means as the Chair may call.
+- 10.1 On a tie vote, the motion is lost; - 10.2 The Chair of the Board shall only vote in a Full Authority Board meeting to break a tie or when a Recorded Vote is requested; however, as a member of any Standing Committee shall be entitled to one vote. - 10.3 The presiding Standing Committee Chairs shall only vote in the event of a tie or when a recorded vote is requested. - 10.2 A majority vote of the members present at any meeting is required upon all matters coming before the meeting.

-- 12.5 Before a vote is taken, any member may require a recorded vote and it shall be taken by alphabetical surname with the Chair voting last.
+- 10.3 Interrelated motions shall be voted on in the following order: - a) motions to refer the matter, and - b) if no motion under clause (a) is carried, the order for voting on the remaining motions shall be: - i) amending motion; - ii) the original motion. - 10.4 Unless a member requests a recorded vote, a vote shall be by a show of hands or such other means as the Chair may call. - 10.5 Before a vote is taken, any member may require a recorded vote and it shall be taken by alphabetical surname with the Chair voting last.
 On a recorded vote, each member will answer "yes" or "no" to the question or will answer "abstain" if the said member does not wish to vote.
-If any Member abstains from voting, they shall be deemed to have voted in opposition to the question, and where the vote is a recorded vote, their vote shall be recorded accordingly by the secretary. - 12.6 At the meeting of the Authority at which the non-matching levy is to be approved, the Chair shall at the appointed time during the meeting, call the roll of members present, and having been advised by the Secretary-Treasurer of those present and the respective, eligible weighted votes, conduct the roll call vote to approve of non-matching levy by a weighted majority of the members present and eligible to vote. (see O. Reg.
-139/96) - 12.7 Where a question under consideration contains more than one item, upon the request of any member, a vote upon each item shall be taken separately. - 12.8 A vote on any planning or regulation matter dealt with through a telephone conference meeting, shall be a recorded vote. - 12.9 If a vote is required, upon circumstances described in Section 6.11, the Chair may direct the CAO to conduct a "telephone or email survey" and record the vote. - 12.10 Where any member of the Authority or Committee is acting in the place of the Chair or the Committee Chair, as the case may be, such member shall have and may exercise all the rights and powers of the Chair or the Committee Chair of the Standing Committee as the case may be, while so acting.
+If any Member abstains from voting, they shall be deemed to have voted in opposition to the question, and where the vote is a recorded vote, their vote shall be recorded accordingly by the secretary. - 10.6 At the meeting of the Authority at which the levy is to be approved, the Chair shall at the appointed time during the meeting, call the roll of members present, and having been advised by the Secretary-Treasurer of those present and the respective, eligible weighted votes, conduct the roll call vote to approve of non-matching levy by a weighted majority of the members present and eligible to vote. (see O. Reg.
+139/96) - 10.7 Where a question under consideration contains more than one item, upon the request of any member, a vote upon each item shall be taken separately. - 10.8 A vote on any planning or regulation matter dealt with through a telephone conference meeting, shall be a recorded vote. - 10.9 If a vote is required, upon circumstances described in Section 4.11, the Chair may direct the CAO to conduct a "telephone or email survey" and record the vote. - 10.9.1 E-mail voting is not a preferred practice and should not replace the deliberative benefits of face to face meetings.
+In extenuating circumstances, however, email voting may be used to conduct the business. - 10.9.2 E-mail votes may only be considered if the motion to be considered is time sensitive and the board is unable to meet to consider the matter in a timely fashion and/or establish quorum.
+Email votes may not be used for motions that require secret ballots. - 10.9.3 In the event that a Chair of a committee wishes to initiate a process of e-mail voting on a motion, she/he shall adhere to the following process: